hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-run-api-node.md

 }
 ```

-Verify the `stacks-blockchain-api` is receiving data from the `stacks-blockchain-api` with the following command:
+Verify the `stacks-blockchain-api` is receiving data from the `stacks-blockchain` with the following command:

 ```sh
 curl -sL localhost:3999/v2/info | jq